 - offer a solution, if you’re breaking up with a bad consultant or letting your first employee go, still come prepared to offer suggestions that could help them in the future.

 Maybe you feel so overwhelmed by having all bucks stop with you, that you haven’t been able to feel in control of your work life.
 Chunking is the process of taking those big, overwhelming problems and projects and breaking them down into batches of small, manageable tasks.
 Not only does this help to make the smaller portions feel easier to tackle and give us some optimism about our ability to get things done, but it’s also helpful for our memory.

-We hope you get some time this 4th July to take stock of how far you’ve come and make a toast to the future you.
+We hope you get some time this holiday to take stock of how far you’ve come and make a toast to the future you.